JoshCheek/surrogate/Readme.md

 Future Features
 ---------------

+* figure out how to talk about callbacks like #on_success
 * have some sort of reinitialization that can hook into setup/teardown steps of test suite
 * Support arity checking as part of substitutability
 * Ability to disassociate the method name from the test (e.g. you shouldn't need to change a test just because you change a name)